allegro/blog/_posts/2024-08-19-how-to-come-back-to-programming.md

 5. Bring cake on your first day in the office with your colleagues.
 This will break the ice and will be a good sweet start.
 Your co–workers will thank me. ;–)

 ### What is worth doing – technical matters
-1. Search Roadmaps for current year and read about things you don’t know.
+1. Search Technical Roadmaps for current year and search and read about the keywords that you don’t know.
-1. See the libraries that are now used in the project.
+2. See the libraries that are now used in the project.
+Take a look at the documentation, those you don't know.
-1. Ask for help!
+3. Ask for help!
 When you come back, start writing down the topics that you would like to catch up on or that you are not familiar with.
 Write down all your questions in one place.
 After a while, ask your team members to explain them.

 ## Which factors may impact a successful return to work
 ### Factors dependent on you: